changmw/chang-cantontese-input/ingres4gl/readme.txt

 blossom of WWW and internet, and eventual loss of business for Novell Netware.

-Another interesting thing about X protocol was remote control and screen casting, very much like Remote Desktop in Windows now.
+An interesting thing about X protocol was remote control and screen casting, very much like Remote Desktop in Windows now.
+It's graphical, unlike DOS.